Skip to main content

 menu Models > Merging > tab Active conflicts

-When the merge session is started, all actions done in the branch that is being merged compared to the origin model version are analyzed.
+When the merge session is started, all actions done in the source branch compared to the target branch are analyzed.
 Conflicts will occur if one the following conditions applies:

-• An object has been inserted in both the origin and the branch.
+• An object has been inserted in both the source and target branch.

-• An object has been updated in both the origin and the branch.
+• An object has been updated in both the source and target branch.

 • An object has been deleted in one branch and updated in the other branch.

-The list shows which origin and branch objects are involved in the conflicts that have been found.
+The list shows which source and target branch objects are involved in the conflicts that have been found.

 Only conflicts that require user input to resolve them are shown in the list.
 You must resolve all conflicts before you can execute the merge session.